Illumination Education Program

 Unlike many other theater education programs, Illumination residencies are not focused on "theater appreciation."
 Rather, we have found that the tools and techniques used to create great theater also help students engage more fully with assigned curricular material in new and exciting ways.
 Additionally, the structure of theatrical presentation requires that students apply themselves to the material in ways that develop key long-term life skills that are crucial for long-term success for all students regardless of their future career path.

-Centered around Romeo and Juliet, Julius Caesar, To Kill a Mockingbird, The Piano Lesson, The Absolutely True Diary of a Part-Time Indian, and a variety of other titles, our full residencies encourage participating students to:
+Centered around Romeo and Juliet, Julius Caesar, To Kill a Mockingbird, The Life of Pi, The Piano Lesson, The Absolutely True Diary of a Part-Time Indian, and a variety of other titles, our full residencies encourage participating students to:

 Classroom teachers at core partner schools are offered Act 48 Continuing Professional Education credits though workshops that demonstrate how to use our theatrical techniques in the classroom, ensuring that they are fully prepared to not only carry the Lantern's approach forward in future years but also to adapt our techniques to new subjects and topics.

 For non-partner schools with the resources to pay for residency work, please contact us to discuss the custom design of a residency on any topic.